Introduction:

 - Grouper:

-Black and white pomfret is one of the most expensive, delicious, and richest seafood in the south of Iran.
-In terms of nutritional value, these two species provide a wide range of vitamins, essential minerals for the body, and useful fatty acids. - Narrow-barred Spanish mackerel:
+Black and white halva is one of the most expensive, delicious, and richest seafood in southern Iran.
+In terms of nutritional value, these two species provide a wide range of vitamins, essential minerals for the body, and useful fatty acids. - Narrow-Barred Spanish Mackerel:

-It is the name of a type of saltwater fish with a bony skeleton from the tuna family and the Spanish line fish genus.
+The name of a type of saltwater fish with a bony skeleton from the family of tunas and the genus of Spanish linefish.
 This fish is found in a wide area from the waters of Southeast Asia, China, Japan, Australia, and Oceania to the west along the northern coastal areas of the Indian Ocean to the eastern coast of Africa, the Middle East, the Persian Gulf, the Sea of Oman and the Mediterranean.

 Narrow-barred Spanish mackerel has very fine scales and white flesh, and its meat texture is very soft and retains its softness after cooking.
 Therefore, it is a suitable option for cooking all kinds of seafood.
 This fish has much less waste than other fish, such as salted fish, Snapper, Koter, Jesh and other fish.
 Narrow-barred Spanish mackerel fillet has 65% pure meat without bones and blades and only 35% waste.